NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/readme.md

 ## 3. Is more involvement with EA correlated with mental ilness?

 The first four questions in our survey relate to involvement with EA:
-1. How involved are you in the Effective Altruism Community?
+- How involved are you in the Effective Altruism Community?
-2. Do you attend EA meetings?
+- Do you attend EA meetings?
-3. How much impact do EA ideas have on your life?
+- How much impact do EA ideas have on your life?
-4. Do you donate part of your income to GiveWell recommended charities?
+- Do you donate part of your income to GiveWell recommended charities?

 And two measures of mental ilness:
-- A. A binary variable indicating whether a person was diagnosed with any mental ilness or not.
+- A. A binary variable indicating whether a person was diagnosed with any mental ilness (from our list) or not.
 - B. A binary variable indicating whether a person was diagnosed with any mental ilness / think they have a mental ilness, or not
 - C. An integer variable with the number of mental ilnesses a person has.
 - D. An integer variable with the number of mental ilnesses a person has or thinks they have.